 St Mary Magdalene's Church at Langridge dates back to the 12th century.
 "The church is an ancient structure with a square tower, and consists of a nave and chancel, between which is a highly-enriched Norman arch; there is a Norman arch of plainer character in the south porch.
 In rebuilding the rectoryhouse a few years since, several coffins and skulls, and a silver-mounted battle-axe, were discovered."
 "The Langridges of Sussex appear to be indigenous to that county, and the name De Langrigg is found there in the 14th century."

 Langbridge Manor is a manor house on the Isle of Wight.
 It is related to Ashey manor (also on the Isle of Wight) as it seems that both were granted in the early 13th century.
 As of 1912, it was the property of Mr. Edward Carter, who purchased it in 1906.

-Important Dates for the langrodge family
+Early History of the langrodge family

 This web page shows only a small excerpt of our langrodge research.
 Another 77 words (6 lines of text) are included under the topic Early langrodge History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved. langrodge has been recorded under many different variations, including Langridge, Langrich, Langriche, Langrick, Langrige, Langredge, Langrish, Langrith and many more.